Dark Mode

 7. Accessibility Features

-Currently, 95.9% of homepages show errors in complying with Web Content Accessibility Guidelines (WCAG).
+Currently, 94.8% of homepages show errors in complying with Web Content Accessibility Guidelines (WCAG), with low-contrast text ranking first for 79.1% of those issues.

 As society becomes more accepting, mutually respectful and inclusive, you should adapt web designs to meet the needs of users with disabilities.